RavenousLegs

 Team7 on the Auden's Col

-The descend was scarier than the ascend.
-75 degrees felt like 90 degrees on the snow.
-While the rope was being tied for our rappelling, we almost felt frost bites on our feet.
+The descent was scarier than the ascent.
+The 75-degree temperature felt like 90 degrees on the snow.
+As we were tying the rope for our rappelling, we almost felt frost bites on our feet.

 Rabbit Ear at Auden's Col